top of page

 There are many key differences between the two plans.The following link called, "IEP vs. 504 Plan, what's the difference" shows an easy to follow chart that illustrates the differences.

-Click on the following link to recognize the key differences between a 504 Plan and an IEP.
+Click on this link to recognize the key differences between a 504 Plan and an IEP.

 Can I request a draft copy before the meeting?